-Costs are determined for each individual employer based on costs directly related to its current employees as well as an allocation of the remaining costs based proportionately on the estimated projected liability of the employer under this plan.
+Costs are determined for each individual employer based on costs directly related to its current employees as well as an allocation of the remaining costs based proportionately on the estimated ownership percentage of the employer under this plan.
 The Association recognizes its proportional share of expense and contributes a proportional share of funding.
-Total plan expense for participating employers was \$10.8 million in 2018, \$12.7 million in 2017 and \$11.3 million in 2016.
-The Association's allocated share of plan expenses included in salaries and employee benefits was \$827 in 2018, \$1.1 million in 2017, and \$927 thousand in 2016.
-Participating employers contributed \$20.0 million in 2018, \$20.0 million in 2017 and \$20.4 million in 2016 to the plan.
-The Association's allocated share of these pension contributions was \$1.5 million in 2018, \$1.7 million in 2017, and \$1.7 million in 2016.
+Total plan expense for participating employers was \$6.8 million in 2019, \$10.8 million in 2018 and \$12.7 million in 2017.
+The Association's allocated share of plan expenses included in salaries and employee benefits was \$568 in 2019, \$827 in 2018, and \$1.1 million in 2017.
+Participating employers contributed \$20.0 million in 2019, \$20.0 million in 2018 and \$20.0 million in 2017 to the plan.
+The Association's allocated share of these pension contributions was \$1.7 million in 2019, \$1.5 million in 2018, and \$1.7 million in 2017.
 While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.
-The amount of the total employer contributions expected to be paid into the pension plans during 2019 is \$20.0 million.
-The Association's allocated share of these pension contributions is expected to be \$1.7 million.
+The amount of the total employer contributions expected to be paid into the pension plans during 2020 is \$30.0 million.
+The Association's allocated share of these pension contributions is expected to be \$2.5 million.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than anticipated.

 Postretirement benefits other than pensions are provided through the Farm Credit Foundations Retiree Medical Plan to retired employees of the Association.
 Benefits provided are determined on a graduated scale based on years of service.
 The anticipated costs of these benefits were accrued during the period of the employee's active service.
-Postretirement benefits (primarily health care benefits) included in salaries and employee benefits were income of \$2 in 2018, \$2 in 2017 and nominal income in 2016.
-The Association made cash contributions of \$17 in 2018, \$17 in 2017 and \$15 in 2016.
+Postretirement benefits (primarily health care benefits) included in salaries and employee benefits were income of \$2 in 2019, \$2 in 2018 and \$2 in 2017.
+The Association made cash contributions of \$17 in 2019, \$17 in 2018 and \$17 in 2017.

 The Association participates in a non-qualified defined benefit Pension Restoration Plan that is unfunded.
 The plan provides retirement benefits above the Internal Revenue Code compensation limit to certain highly compensated eligible employees.
 Benefits payable under the Pension Restoration Plan are offset by the benefits payable from the Pension Plan.
-Pension Restoration Plan expenses included in salaries and employee benefits were \$25 in 2018 and \$21 in 2017 and \$10 in 2016.
+Pension Restoration Plan expenses included in salaries and employee benefits were \$19 in 2019, \$25 in 2018 and \$21 in 2017.